-Italian Garlic Spaghetti or otherwise known as Spaghetti Aglio e Olio is a traditional Italian dish with roots in Italy's ''la cucina povera," or "the poor kitchen," style of peasant cooking that originated in the 19th Century.
-However, this humble dish of spaghetti infused with garlic and olive oil may be simple yet is easily the most delicious, fuss-free, quick, and naturally vegan dish that it will undoubtedly become a staple in your own family kitchen especially if you love pasta and garlic!
+Italian Garlic Spaghetti or Spaghetti Aglio e Olio is a traditional Italian dish with roots in Italy's ''la cucina povera," or "the poor kitchen," style of peasant cooking that originated in the 19th Century.
+However, this humble dish of spaghetti prepared with garlic and olive oil is easily the most delicious, fuss-free, quick, and naturally vegan dish that will undoubtedly become a staple in your own family kitchen especially if you love pasta and garlic.
+We like to add spinach and cherry tomatoes but those are optional.
+For a gluten-free Garlic Spaghetti simply use a gluten-free spaghetti.
+This recipe is perfect for those unexpected guests that need fed quick or for whenever you feel like something filling and quick.

-Italian Spaghetti with garlic and olive oil or Aglio e Olio is the perfect summer meal as its packed with fresh ingredients, is light but filling, looks impressive but has an even more impressive name!, yet is a quick and easy meat-free meal.
-Although, saying that, this dish is also known as 'Midnight Spaghetti' as its a quick and easy meal to rustle up after a night out!
+Italian Spaghetti with garlic is the perfect summer meal as it's packed with fresh ingredients, and is light but filling.
+Although, saying that, this dish is also known as 'Midnight Spaghetti' as it's a quick and easy meal to rustle up after a night out!

 Spaghetti Aglio e Olio, or "spaghetti with garlic and oil," is a traditional Italian dish that originates from Naples, in the Campania region of southern Italy.
 The dish is a classic example of "la cucina povera," or "the poor kitchen," or '' Cibo Povero'' a style of peasant cooking that arose out of necessity and makes good use out of simple, inexpensive ingredients to create tasty, frugal but tummy-filling meals.